Who won Nakatani vs Nishida?

 Activity check

-What time does Nakatani vs Nishida start?
+What time did Nakatani vs Nishida start?

-Who is showing Nakatani vs Nishida?
+Who broadcast Nakatani vs Nishida?

 Give us your thoughts on Nakatani vs Nishida